 - another country that participates in the DCC system.

 Your digital or paper COVID certificate based on proof of recovery must meet the following requirements:

 Validity of your proof of recovery

-Your proof of recovery is valid for 180 days following a positive result from a NAAT (PCR) test.
-This 180-day validity period applies to both residents of the Netherlands travelling abroad and people travelling to the Netherlands from a country within the EU/Schengen area.
+Your proof of recovery is valid for 180 days following a positive result from a NAAT (PCR) test or antigen test.
+This 180-day validity period applies to both residents of the Netherlands travelling abroad and people travelling to the Netherlands.

 No entry to the Netherlands based on proof of recovery from another country

 Proof of recovery from a country outside the EU Digital COVID Certificate system is not valid for travel to the Netherlands.

 Check the requirements before travelling to the Netherlands

 If you are planning to travel to the Netherlands, always check what requirements apply during your journey on reizentijdenscorona.nl.